7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

 <<131,107,0,6,1,2,3,4,5,6>>
 ```

 The return value of `term_to binary()` is longer when there are more items in the list.
-I originally interpreted the question to mean we should store 4 in a header, then add 4 bytes of the return value of `term_to_binary()` to the binary, which would effectively chop off some of the return value for a long enough list.
+I originally interpreted the exercise to mean we should store 4 in a header, then add 4 bytes of the return value of `term_to_binary()` to the binary, which would effectively chop off some of the return value for a long enough list.
 But the exercise description really means:

 > ...return a binary consisting of a 4-byte header *containing a number N*, followed by N bytes of data...